 Candidates have campaign expenditure limits and are required to file a return to the electoral officer after the election.

-Section 111 of the Local Electoral Act 2001 details the maximum amount of electoral expenses.
+Section 111 of the Local Electoral Act 2001 (external link)details the maximum amount of electoral expenses.
 The Candidate Information Booklet includes a summary from section 111(1) of the Act of maximum amount of electoral expenses (inclusive of goods and services tax) that a candidate must not exceed.